R1kosh3t/ProjectPlanner/README.md

 Project Planner is a comprehensive web application built to simplify project management for development teams, freelancers, and individuals.
 It offers a suite of powerful features in a clean, uncluttered interface, focusing on usability and clarity.
 The goal is to provide the core functionalities of popular tools like Jira or Trello in a lightweight, modern, and easy-to-use package.

-This project serves as a demonstration of modern frontend development techniques, showcasing a feature-rich, single-page application built entirely with React and TypeScript, using the browser's `localStorage` to simulate a backend for a complete, standalone experience.
+This project serves as a demonstration of modern frontend development techniques, showcasing a feature-rich, single-page application built entirely with React and TypeScript, using the browser's **`localStorage`** to persist all data for a complete, standalone, serverless experience.

 ## Key Features